kanari-com/terraform-azurerm-metadata/README.md

 This module will return a map of mandatory tag for resources in Azure.<br />
 <br />
 It is recommended that you always use this module to generate tags as it will prevent code duplication.
-We also reccommend leveraging this data as "metadata" to determine core details about resources in other modules.
+We also recommend leveraging this data as "metadata" to determine core details about resources in other modules.

 - For example the location output can be referenced when creating a virtual machine.
 If you want to change regions at a later date you only need to update one place.<br />